chrissimpkins/shugr/README.md

 <img src="http://chrissimpkins.github.io/shugr/images/shugr-title.png" alt="Shugr HTML Editor">

-[Shugr](http://shu.gr) is a free, open source, web browser-based HTML editor that supports rapid development of HTML with the Emmett syntax.
+[Shugr](http://shu.gr) is a cross-platform, open source, web browser-based HTML editor that supports rapid development of HTML with the Emmett syntax.

 The Emmett syntax is a magic wand for HTML (really!).
 Once you start using it, you won't turn back.
 Shugr makes it accessible from any web browser.